 Followed by devoted Medieval pilgrims, the Paris & Tours Way is dotted with towns and sanctuaries of great importance, such as the Basilica of Saint Martin in the splendid city of Tours.

 Admiring majestic castles in the Loire Valley, walking across the vineyards of Bordeaux, exploring charming Medieval villages and of course, treating yourself to authentic French cuisine along the way are just some of the things that will make this section of the Camino de Santiago special.
-Read more Paris and Tours Way Camino articles on our blog.
+Read more Paris and Tours Camino articles on our blog.

 Please see below for our suggested itineraries and the option to customise your route (start point, finish point and options that you would like to have).

 The Paris & Tours Way or Via Turonensis was one of the most significant routes, mainly because of the importance and religious significance of many of the cities and towns passed by pilgrims on their way.
 The Paris and Tours Way to Santiago passes “Saint Martin de Tours, Saint Hilaire de Poitiers, Saint John d’Angély, Saint-Eutrope de Saintes” as well as the town of Bordeaux.
 These saints and relics would have attracted crowds of devoted pilgrims in the Middle Ages.

 Some other highlights of this stunning Camino de Santiago route across France include the Loire Valley, Touraine, Poitou, Bordeaux and the Landes region.

-The Way of Paris and Tours is hilly but not difficult and can be done easily, walking or cycling.
+The Camino from Paris and Tours is hilly but not difficult and can be done easily, walking or cycling.